robertodling/data-structures/README.md

 ## Linked list

-Implementation of an abstract list as a double linked list.
+Implementation of an abstract list as a double linked list inspired by Java Collections.
 Assumes ES5.

 ### Examples